 Diane Becker requested that Alexandra Wilson send the transcript from the January 27, 2025 CAB by Friday.
 Alex will send the transcript early to Roxanna and Diane.

-Roxanna Dunn reminded the CAB that the community forum does not meet until February 7, 2025.
+Denise Davis reminded the CAB that the community forum does not meet until February 7, 2025.

 GENERAL PUBLIC COMMENT